tvrJonesy/WebexDeviceMacros/README.md

 # SupportBot Macro
-# This Macro adds a "request Support" button to the control panel of Webex devices
+# This Macro adds a "Request Support" button to the control panel of Webex devices
 # Once pressed the user is presented with 4 support request options of which they can select from
 # The script then sends a webex message to a bot which posts the support request message in a room providing support message selected and device name
 #